by James Kraus

 1968 saw the introduction of the VW 411 with a newly-designed 1.7 litre air-cooled flat-four.
 This was actually the second new VW engine of the sixties.
 The first was introduced in the fall of 1960 in 1.2 litre form in the Beetle, Bus and Karmann-Ghia, and later powered the 1500/1600 Series.

 Unlike all other air-cooled engines debuting during the decade, VW retained pushrod-activation for the valves.
-The engine, initially equipped with twin single-throat carburettors, was later available with Bosch D-Jetronic and L-Jetronic fuel injection.
+The new 1.7 litre engine, initially equipped with twin single-throat carburettors, would later be offered with Bosch D-Jetronic and L-Jetronic fuel injection.